hurwitzlab/biosys-analytics/assignments/03-python-grad/README.md

 * The number provided must be in the range of 2 to 9 (inclusive).
 If it is not, print "NUM (<the number>) must be between 1 and 9" and exit *with an error code*.
 * You will square the given number to create a grid (so think of the number as how many rows and columns).
 * Your grids will look like the below.
-* All tests must pass to receive full marks.

 Sample behavior: